-My dear brothers and sisters in Christ: Looking at me holding these palm branches, you might think that I got my got my dates or liturgical calendar mixed up.
-I know that today is Easter, not Palm Sunday, but I brought these palms as a reminder that there is a connection between the Lord's grand entrance into Jerusalem that we commemorated last Sunday and our Easter celebration of new life: for Jesus entered into Jerusalem to be glorified, but His glory would come not from the jubilation of the crowd but from His exaltation on the cross and His rising from the tomb.
+Seeing me holding these palm branches, you might think that I got my dates or liturgical calendar mixed up.
+I know that tonight is the Easter Vigil, not Palm Sunday, but I brought these palms as a reminder that there is a connection between the Lord's grand entrance into Jerusalem that we commemorated last Sunday and our Easter celebration of new life: for Jesus entered into Jerusalem to be glorified, however, His glory would come not from the jubilation of the crowd, but from His exaltation on the cross and His rising from the tomb.